Establishing A Learning Agreement:

 Covenanting Together for Learning

 The educational value of this internship in ministry will depend to a large degree on the intern’s own initiative in structuring it intentionally as a learning experience.
-In this internship, a student largely is able to design his or her own “curriculum” in ministry with his or her own experience being the primary text.
-A key vehicle for establishing this student-initiated curriculum is the Learning Agreement.
-As a place of beginning, students are encouraged to fill out this PMM goal development worksheet worksheet and then to share their answers with their learning partners.
-The worksheet will help both students and their learning partners to identify areas of potential learning.
+In this internship, an intern largely is able to design his or her own “curriculum” in ministry with his or her own experience being the primary text.
+A key vehicle for establishing this intern-initiated curriculum is the Learning Agreement.
+As a place of beginning, interns are encouraged to fill out this PMM goal development worksheet and then to share their answers with their learning partners.
+The worksheet will help both intern and their learning partners to identify areas of potential learning.

 A typical learning agenda will have four goals, but each of these four learning goals may entail a number of more specific learning objectives.
 These specific objectives should be linked with actual ministry activities and with a time frame for accomplishing them.

-Student interns are responsible for crafting these learning agendas in consultation both with their learning partners in their contexts of ministry and with their fellow participants in the PMM Colloquies.
-Student interns are given specific instructions in their syllabi about providing final forms of these learning agendas to their colloquy leaders and/or the PMM office early during their internships.
+Seminarian interns are responsible for crafting these learning agendas in consultation both with their learning partners in their contexts of ministry and with their fellow participants in the PMM Colloquies.
+Seminarian interns are given specific instructions in their syllabi about providing final forms of these learning agendas to their colloquy leaders and/or the PMM office early during their internships.

 Each of the three learning partners can bring particular insights to bear on the task of constructing a Learning Agreement:

-3. Lay learning partners The design of these learning partnerships is not an apprenticeship.
-Student interns are not simply learning from their clergy learning partners, they are learning in broader conversation with those who provide ministry in a variety of ways, and those who are recipients of ministry in a variety of forms.
-This is why it is important to have an insightful individual on the learning partnership in addition to the clergy learning partner and student intern.
+3. Lay learning partners: The design of these learning partnerships is not an apprenticeship.
+Seminarian interns are not simply learning from their clergy learning partners, they are learning in broader conversation with those who provide ministry in a variety of ways, and those who are recipients of ministry in a variety of forms.
+This is why it is important to have an insightful individual on the learning partnership in addition to the clergy learning partner and seminarian intern.
 This person can bring a different voice and needed perspective into their theological reflection together.

 *PMM documents may refer variously to “learning goals,” learning agenda,” “learning agreement,” and “learning covenant.”
 Unless particular clarification is given, these may be understood as synonymous.